 ]]>

 !This post was written before I stopped eating meat!
 Just like in every culture food isn’t only for feeding ourselves but eating also has a social aspect.
-Today’s article will bring you to Chengdu, China.
+Today’s article will take you to Chengdu, China.
 The home of the Giant panda, the capital city of Sichuan but also a heaven for foodies.

 Chengdu Food Tours